danthedeckie/DictLiteStore/README.md

 jsonified values (say that 'categories' list) back into a python list.
 This is quite useful. :-)

-DictLiteStore is initially just an experiment for a later part of marlinespike cacheing system, but as a stand-alone module, could also be pretty useful.
+DictLiteStore was initially just an experiment for a later part of marlinespike's cacheing system, but as a stand-alone module, is useful for many data storage systems.

 ##Usage: